-Sale Of The Weinstein Company Delayed by Lawsuit
+Sale Of The Weinstein Company Delayed By Lawsuit

 — ABC News (@ABC) February 12, 2018

-The survival of the company is dependent on the successful sale of the company to willing investors.
-The sale of the company is pending till the court decides the fate of the company.
+The survival of the company is dependent on the successful sale to willing investors.
+The sale of the company is pending until the court decides the fate of the company.